RackHD/docs/docs/how_it_works.rst

 Discovery tasks are performed sequentially:

 #.
 Discovery is initiated by sending down the iPXE boot loader with a pre-built script to run within
    iPXE.
-This script interrogates the enabled network interfaces on the remote machine and reports them back to RackHD, which adds this information to the machine record.
+This script then chainloads into a new, dynamically rendered iPXE script that interrogates the enabled network interfaces on the remote machine and reports them back to RackHD, which adds this information to the machine and lookup records.

 #.
-RackHD then responds with an additional iPXE script that downloads
+RackHD then renders an additional iPXE script to be chainloaded that downloads
    and runs the microkernel.
-The microkernel boots up and requests a Node.js "bootstrap" program from RackHD.
+The microkernel boots up and requests a Node.js "bootstrap" script from RackHD.
 RackHD runs the bootstrap program which uses a simple REST API to "ask" what it should do on the remote host from RackHD.
 The workflow engine, running the discovery workflow, provides a set of tasks to run.
 These tasks are matched with parsers in RackHD to understand and store the output.
 They work together to run Linux commands that interrogate the hardware from the microkernel running in memory.
 These commands include interrogating the machines BMC settings through IPMI, the PCI cards installed, the DMI information embedded in the BIOS, and others.
 The resulting information is then stored in JSON format as "catalogs" in RackHD.

 #.
-The default workflow then performs a workflow task process called "SKU
+The discovery workflow then performs a workflow task process called "SKU
-   analysis" that compares the catalogs against SKU definitions loaded into the system through the REST interface.
-If the definitions match, RackHD updates its data model indicating that the node belongs to one or more SKUs (depending on how the definitions have been crafted).
+   analysis" that compares the catalog data for the node against SKU definitions loaded into the system through the REST interface.
+If the definitions match, RackHD updates its data model indicating that the node belongs to a SKU.

 #.
 The workflow uses the IPMI channels to set up a connection to the BMC so that it can control that node in the future (power on, off and reboot).